moosefactory/MFResManager-Tester/readme.md

 # MFResManager Tester
 **Test Application for the MFResManager for iOS**

+1 - Download the MFResManager framework :

+2 - Add it to the project !

 ## Introduction
 ---------------
 **MFResManager** is a compact iOS Utility Library providing an alternate way to access ressources in an application.